 - Participate in identifying a site and potential topic/project/activities based on an area of interest, previous experience, or career interests and goals.
 The field experience coordinator will help you identify opportunities and potential locations.
 MPH students may also want to discuss potential field experience sites and opportunities with their advisor. - Identify a potential preceptor within the agency someone with the relevant training and experience who is committed to supporting our emerging public health professionals. - Meet with the preceptor to discuss possible projects and roles within the organization.
 You should be prepared to interview with the agency and consider questions you might ask of your potential preceptor: - i Have you ever had a field experience student here before?
-What was the experience and what types of projects did they do? - i What project(s) will I be able to participate in? - i What resources will I have to help me achieve the objectives we agree on? - i I am particularly interested in learning more about \\\\\.
+What was the experience and what types of projects did they do? - i What project(s) will I be able to participate in? - ï What resources will I have to help me achieve the objectives we agree on? - i I am particularly interested in learning more about .
 Could that occur here?
 How? - Develop goals and measurable objectives in collaboration with your preceptor.
 You'll share these with the Field Experience Coordinator; once they are approved you'll be able to register for the Field Experience.

-Field Experience documents you'll share
+Field Experience documents you create and share throughout the semester

-- Field Experience Agreement\
+- Field Experience Agreement

-- Confidentiality Policy\
+- Confidentiality Policy

-- Final version of your goals and objectives
+- Draft and final version of your goals and objectives

+- Schedule/plan for completing your Field Experience hours

 - Midterm Field Experience Report

 - Field Experience Journal

-- Major project(s) completed, including supplemental materials, e.g., curriculum and handouts created, relevant pictures, surveys developed and disseminated, etc.
+- 2 Work products from your field experience, including, brochures, infographics, factsheets, presentations, policy briefs, grant applications, reports, surveys developed and disseminated, evaluation plans, data analysis files or results, etc.

-- Training attended or special skills acquired.
+- Trainings attended or special skills acquired

-- Evaluations from you and your preceptor(s).
+- Evaluations from you and your preceptor(s)

 - Poster of your Field Experience highlights